elastic/integrations/dev/import-beats/README.md

 particular revisions.

 There is also a change related to the `event.module` field - the field is no longer available in the integration.
-The script adjusts dashboards automatically by replacing all references with a special clause including all dataStreams, e.g.:
+The script adjusts dashboards automatically by replacing all references with a special clause including all data streams, e.g.:

-_The module "duck" contains 3 dataStreams: foo, bar, baz._
+_The module "duck" contains 3 data streams: foo, bar, baz._

-The `event.module = duck` will be transformed into `(event.dataStream = duck.foo OR event.dataStream = duck.bar OR event.dataStream = duck.baz)`.
+The `event.module = duck` will be transformed into `(event.data stream = duck.foo OR event.data stream = duck.bar OR event.data stream = duck.baz)`.

 ##### Dependency requirements